 In addition, sloths can store up to a third of their body weight in urine and faeces before defecating – this means that the stomach and bowel contents make up an unusually large proportion of their body mass.
 With their limited energy supply, it would be energetically very expensive, if not completely impossible, for a sloth to lift this extra weight with each breath were it not for the adhesions.

 A while ago, the internet went crazy over the story of a five-month-old baby girl and her best friend: a pet sloth.
-The story is accompanied by undeniably adorable photos and a video that has quickly gone viral, attracting attention from all over the world.
-The photos are admittedly cute and the resultant media-splash catapulted sloths back into the media spotlight – but I fear that the negative repercussions may have outweighed the benefits on this one.
+The story was accompanied by photos and a video that quickly went viral, attracting attention from all over the world.
+The photos are admittedly cute and the resultant media-splash catapulted sloths back into the spotlight – but we fear that the negative repercussions may have outweighed the benefits on this one.
 The sloth pet trade is booming and it is a disaster for wild sloths.

-Firstly, sloths are wild animals – not domestic pets.
-Sure, the babies are undeniably cute, but these wild animals maintain their natural instincts.
+Firstly, sloths are wild animals – not domesticated pets.
+These wild animals maintain their natural instincts.
 They are also a solitary species that lives alone in the wild.
 That means that they do not like to be petted, groomed or bathed because these are not natural behaviours for them.
 Sloths are also prey animals, and a large human hand lurching forwards to stroke them can be incredibly stressful.
-This is further complicated because unlike many animals, do not show obvious external signs of stress.
+This is further complicated because unlike many animals, sloths do not show obvious external signs of stress.
 Their natural response to fear or danger is to hold still, and as a result, it is difficult to tell when a sloth is scared or stressed.
 The animal may look perfectly happy to us – but the reality will probably be very different.

 The ‘cuteness’ of a baby sloth is what everybody focuses on.
 The sad reality of the situation is often overlooked.
-The media coverage of this pet sloth story absolutely portrays the image of a happy family and I fear that many people will buy into this fantasy.
+The media coverage of this pet sloth story absolutely portrays the image of a happy family and we fear that many people will buy into this fantasy.
 This doesn’t just pose a threat to the sloths, but can also endanger the sloth owners themselves.
 Sloths might look fluffy but they are not teddy-bears – they are wild animals and they have big teeth.
-I have worked with many sloths over the years, both wild and hand-reared, and they can all inflict serious injuries if scared or irritated.
+We have worked with hundreds of sloths over the years, (both wild and human-reared) and they can all inflict serious injuries if scared or irritated.
 We have seen a sloth bite through a human hand leaving a hole big enough that you could look through.
-When they reach independence (at the age of about one year), even the most gentle of hand-reared sloths just do not want to be handled any longer.
-I suspect that many people are going to learn this the hard way and will find themselves with an expensive, hard-to-handle sloth that could live for up to 40 years.
+When they reach independence (at the age of about 18 months ), even the most gentle of hand-reared sloths just do not want to be handled any longer.
+We suspect that many people are going to learn this the hard way and will find themselves with an expensive, hard-to-handle sloth that could live for up to 50+ years.

-At the end of the day, I can’t help but feel a little disappointed to see that as a society we can still find so much entertainment in the anthropomorphism and exploitation of wild animals.
-This is by no means an issue that is confined to sloths; indeed, many species are on the brink of extinction because of it.
+The anthropomorphism, exploitation and desire to “own” wild animals is by no means an issue that is confined to sloths; indeed, many species are on the brink of extinction because of it.
 It’s also not a problem that is confined just to the pet trade; it is much bigger than that.
-It’s an issue of morality.
-I believe that the trouble lies in the way we, as humans, see ourselves as the dominant species, and the way in which we can morally justify our use of wild animals for centuries.
+It’s an issue of ethics and morality.
+We believe that the trouble lies in the way we, as humans, have historically seen ourselves as the dominant species, and the way in which we have morally justified our use of wild animals for centuries.
 Thankfully, this outdated attitude appears to be quickly changing in recent years and education is unequivocally the key.
 As the environmentalist Baba Dioum once famously said: